juliajoo/docs/_posts/2019-04-30-platform-raspberrypi.md

 ```

 And your network should be connected.
-To make this script run every time the pi boots up, We must configure a service.
+To make this script run every time the pi boots up, We must must configure a *service*, that runs a certain command on a pi's startup.
+You can see how to create and configure service [here]({% post_url 2019-09-20-platform-raspbian %}).

 The following service script logs on eduroam's network using the supplicant file at boot.
 It and then runs a python script that sends the Pi's IP address to the hub.
 Before you set up this service, make sure to download the [script](https://github.com/datacentricdesign/prototype/blob/master/rpi/ip.py) to send IP of your device to the hub,
 <details><summary markdown="span">eduroam.service</summary>